sqreen/devise_sqreener/README.md

 There are lots of ways to get environment variables into your Rails app, of course—you should follow the practices used for your particular app if they aren't set in this way.

-## Configuring your user Sqreening policy
+## Create your user Sqreening policy

+"Sqreening"?
+Get it?
+It's funny.

-Policies are implemented as predicates in your Devise configuration, `config/initializers/devise.rb`.
+Sqreening policies are implemented as predicates in your Devise configuration, `config/initializers/devise.rb`.
 There are two predicates, one for signing up and one for signing in.
 The predicates can do really anything you like, including firing off notifications, or flagging the user in some way.
 But the most important thing is deciding whether to block the user from completing the sign-up or sign-in action.

 The arguments to the predicates are:
 * `email`: Current email sqreened metadata (a Hash or nil)